100askTeam/100ask_lvgl_docs/docs/details/widgets/table.rst

 before displaying them in a table.

 :cpp:expr:`lv_table_set_cell_value(table, row, col, "Content")`.
-The text is saved by the table so it can be even a local variable.
+The text is saved by the Table so the buffer containing the string can be a local variable.

 Line breaks can be used in the text like ``"Value\n60.3"``.